grafana/grafana/docs/sources/panels-visualizations/visualizations/_index.md

 # Visualizations

 Grafana offers a variety of visualizations to support different use cases.
-This section of the documentation highlights the built-in panels, their options and typical usage.
+This section of the documentation highlights the built-in visualizations, their options and typical usage.

 {{% admonition type="note" %}}
 If you are unsure which visualization to pick, Grafana can provide visualization suggestions based on the panel query.
 When you select a visualization, Grafana will show a preview with that visualization applied.